imsudip45/MIXDOWS/README.md

 This is 'MIXDOWS'.
-It is a HTML only website that resembles 'WINDOWS 98' , 'WINDOWS XP' and even 'WINDOWS 11' as well.
+It is a HTML only website that resembles 'WINDOWS 11' and 'Linux' distros as well.
 But for a twist all the icons are mixed up from various linux ditros to newer Windows.

+Directly you can visit:https://imsudip45.github.io/MIXDOWS/

 For running this on your environment follow these steps:
 1. Download the zip file of this code.